ErnestTeluk/presentify/website/docs/getting-started/why-presentify.md

 ### Themable

-Presentify is built with [Emotion](https://emotion.sh/docs/introduction) and which allows you to easily customize the appearance of your presentation.
-For code highlighting, Presentify uses [Prism](https://prismjs.com/) and you can easily use dark and light theme.
+Presentify is built with [Emotion](https://emotion.sh/docs/introduction), which allows you to easily customize the appearance of your presentation.
+For code highlighting, Presentify uses [Prism](https://prismjs.com/), so you can easily use dark and light theme.

 ### Developer experience